Frequently Asked Questions

 How quickly can your agency start services?

-We work hard to fulfill your requests, in doing so we take careful consideration with scheduling on a consistent basis a primary thought.
+We work hard to fulfill your requests, and in doing so, we take careful consideration with scheduling consistently as a primary thought.

 Are your home care assistants certified?

 Yes.
-They are required to have a minimum of a certified Nurses Aide training, although some may be RN’s from another country.
-All staff have a criminal record check and are fully referenced, in addition to be up to date with food safe, CPR and first Aide.
+They are required to have a minimum of a certified Nurses Aide training, although some may be RNs from another country.
+All staff have a criminal record check and are fully referenced, in addition to being up to date with Food Safe, CPR and First Aid.

 Are back up caregivers provided if the primary care-giver is unavailable?

-Yes, replacements are provided due to illness or vacation.
+Yes, replacements are provided in the event of illness or vacation.

 How are care plans delivered for each client?